Cavite: Christianity

 In line with national statistics, Christianity is the predominant faith in the province, composed of Catholics, Protestants, and other Independent Christian groups.
 The majority (70%) of the population are Roman Catholic under the jurisdiction of the Diocese of Imus.
-Our Lady of the Pillar is the titular patroness of the province since the Diocese of Imus was created in 1961.
+Our Lady of Solitude of Porta Vaga is the titular patroness of the province.

 Adherents of the Philippine Independent Church, also known as the Aglipayan Church, under the jurisdiction of the Diocese of Cavite are particularly found in the towns where historically the Philippine Revolution and anti-clericalist sentiments are strong.

 The Eastern Orthodox Church presence in Cavite province was a part of the Philippine Orthodox Church here in the Philippines under the jurisdiction of the Patriarchate of Moscow and its own Orthodox Diocese province in Southeast Asia the Diocese of the Philippines and Vietnam.
 Many Orthodox community lives throughout the province especially in the city of Tagaytay.

 The Episcopal Church presence in Cavite province was a part of the Episcopal Church in the Philippines under the jurisdiction of the Diocese of Central Philippines.
 Many Episcopalian community lives throughout the province especially as part of its mission territory.